13 FAQs on negotiating a sale.

 Never offer the customer a concession without asking for something in return.

-7. What should I do when I'm not sure whether I need to make a concession to get the deal?
+7. What should I do when I'm not sure whether I need to make a concession to make the sale?

 Test whether the customer really needs the concession.
 Tell them you'll have to consult with your managing director (or your accountant if you are the managing director) and ask what will happen if he says no.

-8. How should I handle several different negotiating points?
+8. How should I handle different negotiating points?

 Try to establish a list of all the negotiating points, which you can handle one at a time.
 Agree that nothing is final until all the elements of the deal have been covered.
 And leave price negotiations until the end.